top of page

 Every situation is different though.
 If you or someone you love has been charged with indecent exposure for violating penal code section 314, it is best to contact an experienced and knowledgeable criminal defense lawyer.

-Contact An Orange County Criminal Lawyer
+Contact An Orange County Criminal Defense Lawyer

 John-Patrick Mullen-Lujan is a trusted Orange County criminal defense lawyer that prides himself on his ability to communicate with clients as he helps them navigate our complex criminal justice system.